simonpokorny/MotionFlowFramework/README.md

 #### week 20.6.
 - updated codes for slim -> devices, types ..
 - fast dev run gone through on rci
+- kitti dataset and datamodule is add and tested
+- basedataset and datamodule is add and tested

 #### week 6.3.
 - Changed the structure of the project (seems more useful and organized)